sharvari-00/Health/README.md

 # Heathcare App
-healthcare folder has the backend
+HealthCare folder has the backend